tam1m/streamystats/README.md

 Streamystats is a statistics service for Jellyfin, providing analytics and data visualization. 📈 Built with modern advanced frameworks.

-> ⚠️ This is a small hobby project of mine to learn Phoenix.
+> ⚠️ This is a hobby project of mine.
 Don't expect fast development.
-Most of my time goes towards Streamyfin.

 ## ✨ Features